asatk/flows_pseudoaxions/README.md

   - [Performing Analysis](#performing-analysis)

-# Current Bugs/Issues/"Features"
- - networks with multiple layers are not being saved or loaded correctly.
-They don't get evaluated correctly at the very least.
- - The checkpointing callback does not save exactly at the epoch interval desired.
-I think this is likely a rounding issue as it looks to save based on the n-th batch, not the n-th epoch.
-So dividing total data size by batchsize produces yields an extra training step in the epoch to finish the last batch/cover the remainder.
-The math for the saving frequency for ckpt does not take this into account.
-Perhaps find a way to align checkpointing with epochs, though this is more an aesthetic/meta-accuracy thing than critical to the model's success.

 # Goals of Flows-Enriched Data Generation for High-Energy EXperiment (FEDHEX)

+The standard tool for simulating high-energy particle physics interactions has been Markov Chain Monte Carlo (MCMC) for many years.
+MCMC served as one of the first rigorous statistical methods for sampling from any distribution; however, its reign as the de facto simulation tool for particle physics will not last much longer.
+In the age of machine learning, diffusion models like "normalizing flows" have been pushing the limits of what generative ML can do, especially in the context of density estimation.
+With FEDHEX, we have created a user-friendly library that allows anyone with basic computer skills to wield the power of these flows.

+Our use case for normalizing flows is to estimate the joint distribution of reconstructed masses for two hypothetical particles conditioned on their input masses.
+The goal of FEDHEX is essentially to take the place of MCMC in high-energy particle simulations.
-Given a sparse collection of event distributions in an N-dimensional parameter space, we want to interpolate between the given distributions to generate new distributions

-For example, a hypothetical interaction between two particles, yielding a scalar $\Phi$ and pseudoaxion (pseudoscalar) $\omega$, can be modelled as such.
+Given a sparse collection of event distributions in an N-dimensional parameter space, we want to interpolate between the given distributions to generate new distributions.
+For example, a hypothetical interaction between two particles, yielding a scalar $\Phi$ and pseudoaxion (pseudoscalar) $\omega$, can be modeled as such.

 ![Sparse grid of distributions between which our framework can estimate an intermediate distribution by interpolating the features of nearby distributions.](readme_imgs/plotroot.png "10x10 Sparse Grid of Reconstructed Particle Masses")